 That is the point when you download the email templates from a landing page and you don’t mind that you give your email address in return.
 (Therefore you are converted from a stranger to a visitor, then from visitor to lead from a company’s point of view.)
-Speaking of landing pages, check out this comprehensive guide on two popular landing page tools, Clickfunnels Vs Leadpages.
+Speaking of landing pages, check out this comprehensive case study guide on two popular landing page tools, Clickfunnels Vs Leadpages.

 Why did it work?
 Because the ad or the content was specific and highly targeted – the article gave you knowledge, the templates saved you time by giving away the templates.